WMY2024-BIT/Data-Result-for-IJPR/README.md

-# Data-Reult-for-IJPR
+# Data-Result-for-IJPR
-This is the Data&amp;Reult for IJPR
+This is the Data&amp;Result for IJPR